-First, in the conventional ARIMA model (Chapter 8), multicollinearity is inevitable by construction because of the autocorrelations between actual values.
-This is why sometimes heteroskedasticity- and autocorrelation-consistent (HAC) estimators of the covariance matrix (see Section 15.4 of Hanck et al., 2020) of parameters are used instead of the standard ones.
+In the conventional ARIMA model (Chapter 8), multicollinearity is inevitable by construction because of the autocorrelations between actual values.
+This is why sometimes heteroskedasticity- and autocorrelation-consistent (HAC) estimators of the covariance matrix of parameters are used instead of the standard ones (see Section 15.4 of Hanck et al., 2020).
 They are designed to fix the issue and produce standard errors of parameters that are close to those without the problem.
+However, this typically does not impact the forecasting itself, because the covariance matrix of parameters typically plays no role in the generation of forecasts of ARIMA.

-Second, in the case of state space models, and specifically in ETS, multicollinearity might not cause as severe issues as in the case of regression.
-For example, it is possible to use all the values of a categorical variable (Section 10.5), avoiding the trap of dummy variables.
+Furthermore, multicollinearity can be considered a serious issue in static models that are estimated using conventional estimators, such as OLS.
+However, when it comes to state space models, and specifically to ETS, multicollinearity might not cause as severe issues as in the case of regression.
+For example, it is possible to use all the values of a categorical variable (Section 10.5) and still avoid the trap of dummy variables.
 The values of a categorical variable, in this case, are considered as changes relative to the baseline.
 The classic example of this is the seasonal model, for example, ETS(A,A,A), where the seasonal components can be considered as a set of parameters for dummy variables, expanded from the seasonal categorical variable (e.g. months of year variable).
-If we set \(\gamma=0\), thus making the seasonality deterministic, the ETS can still be estimated even though all variable values are used.
+If we set \(\gamma=0\), thus making the seasonality deterministic, the ETS can still be estimated even though all variable levels are used, in which case the conventional regression would be inestimable.
 This becomes apparent with the conventional ETS model, for example, from the

 forecast package for R: